iamshadmirza/portfolio/src/content/blog/class-vs-function-based-programming-simplified.md

 * Fourth and Fifth line of code is adding the product into the basket by calling the function with quantity and name as parameters.
 * At the end we are printing what's in the basket by calling `printShoppingInfo()` function defined in `Basket()` class.

-The benefit here is you can almost read the code like real English sentences and you can easily tell what’s going on.
+The benefit here is you can almost read the code like real English sentences and you can easily tell what's going on.
 Let's take a better look at classes we just used:-
 1. Product class
 ```